Help for Cancer Patients – Tips on Skin Care During Chemotherapy

 Step 4: Every day you need to apply moisturizer to your skin within three minutes after washing!

-- For your body that means after every bath or shower (you may be able to skip your trunk if it’s not too dry).
+- For your body that means after every bath or shower (you may be able to skip your trunk if the skin is not prone to dryness).

 - For your face that means morning and night after washing.